collective/collective.developermanual/source/reference_manuals/active/deployment/preparing.rst

 * readline
 * libxml2/libxslt

-If you're useing the System Python, add:
+If you're using the System Python, add:

 * build-essential (gcc/make tools)
 * python-dev